The Last of Us

 Trophy Guide: The Last of Us Trophy Guide by Compalicious

 From Naughty Dog, Sony's critically lauded first-party developer, comes The Last of Us: a third-person survival-thriller/adventure game, set two decades after a fungal pandemic brings society to its knees, turning those infected into mindless abominations, and plunging mankind into an ongoing struggle for survival.
-In the middle of it all we find Joel, a taciturn Texan smuggler, and Ellie, a precocious teenager.
-For the better part of a year the two journey together from the confines of the Boston Quarantine Zone, through the anarchic ruins of Pittsburgh and west towards the Rockies, surviving bandits, the infected, and each other.
+In the middle of it all we find Joel, a taciturn smuggler, and Ellie, a precocious teenager.
+For the better part of a year the two journey together from the confines of a quarantine zone in Boston across the dying remnants of the continental United States, surviving bandits, the infected, and each other.
 With a boldly dark narrative so clearly inspired by the likes of 28 Days Later, True Grit, and The Road, does The Last of Us, with its unique setting and narrative-driven structure, do enough to elevate itself above the derivative trappings of an over-saturated genre, or is it just another 'survival' game that you can live without?

 For those in any way familiar with post-event fiction, the premise and certain events will feel familiar, and possibly predictable.
 Much like Cormac McCarthy's The Road, however, the premise and the setting play second fiddle to the game's fantastic cast of characters, providing context for who they are and what they do.
 The world of The Last of Us is a character-vehicle; a tool to explore the lives of Joel, Ellie, and others, and an incredibly effective one at that.